Joy Kwesiga

-Joy Constance Kwesiga is a Ugandan academic, academic administrator, gender specialist, and community activist.
+Joy Constance Kwesiga born 3 May 1943) is a Ugandan academic, academic administrator, gender specialist, and community activist.
 She is the vice chancellor of Kabale University, a public institution of higher education in Uganda and accredited by the Uganda National Council for Higher Education in 2005.

 Background and education

 She was born in present-day Rukiga District, in the Western Region of Uganda in 1943.
 She is the daughter of Andrew Mafigiri, a member of the Anglican Church laity, and Esteri Mafigiri, a housewife.
 She attended Kabale Girls' Junior Boarding School for her elementary school.
 She then transferred to Gayaza High School for her O-Level and A-Level education.
 In 1964, she entered the University of East Africa at Makerere, graduating in 1968 with a Bachelor of Arts degree in geography.
 In 1979, she completed the postgraduate diploma program in public administration at the Uganda Institute of Public Administration (now the Uganda Management Institute).
 Her Master of Arts in higher education and Doctor of Philosophy in education and gender issues were obtained from the University of London in 1987 and 1993, respectively.